MoralisWeb3/docs/docs/02-streams-api/faq.md

 No, nothing is lost when a stream gets updated or the filters for a stream get updated.

+## Is there any limit on how many filters I can add to a Stream?

+No, There is no limit on how many filters you can add to a stream.
+You can add as many as you want.

+## Does adding more complex filters (eg: Over 500k address filters) in a stream affect the delivery time of stream?

+No, the complexity of filters have no affect on the delivery speed of stream.

-### Why is the ABI required to listen to the event?
+## Why is the ABI required to listen to the event?
 We want to make sure you have the data for the exact event you are listening to.

 For example the transfer event is very similar for both ERC20 transfers and NFT transfers.
 They both have Transfer(address, address, uint256), but actually they are different: